tiangolo/uwsgi-nginx-flask-docker/README.md

         return send_file(index_path)
 ```

-...that makes Flask send all the CSS, JavaScript and image files when requested in the root (`/`) URL but also makes sure that your front end SPA handles all the other URLs that are not defined in your Flask app.
+...that makes Flask send all the CSS, JavaScript and image files when requested in the root (`/`) URL but also makes sure that your frontend SPA handles all the other URLs that are not defined in your Flask app.

 That's how it is written in the tutorial above and is included in the downloadable examples.